julioarhernandez/purevanity/src/_includes/service-pages/cellulite.md

    Alternatives to Cellulite Reduction Therapy
 </h3>
 <p class="services-details-two__text-2">
-   While Cellulite Reduction therapy is effective, there are other options you might consider depending on your goals.
-Treatments like mesotherapy, laser therapy, and manual massage techniques can also help address cellulite.
+   While Cellulite Reduction therapy with hyperdilute Radiesse is effective, there are other options you might consider depending on your goals.
+Treatments like mesotherapy or manual massage techniques can also help address cellulite.
 Surgical options, though more invasive, may provide permanent results for those seeking more dramatic improvements.
 </p>
 <p class="services-details-two__text-2">
    Consulting with a qualified professional can help you determine whether Cellulite Reduction therapy is the best choice, or if a combination of treatments might provide optimal results.